 A community investment fund from UK Power Networks

-- Income maximisation for vulnerable households through face-to-face energy efficiency advice, including tariff switching and time of use tariff awareness; new registrations for the Priority Service Register; provision of energy advice training and support for frontline workers.
+This fifth funding round focuses on support services such as income maximisation, energy efficiency advice and interventions, tariff switching and time of use tariff awareness, new registrations for the Priority Services Register; provision of energy advice training and support for frontline workers.

-Applications will need to show how funding will deliver new activity, particularly where this does the following:
+All applicants need to show how funding will deliver new activity, particularly the following:

 - Could be recognised as best practice or innovative.